hellosteadman/bambu-tools/README.md

 A simple scheduling system that lets you define jobs that get performed at various intervals.
 Use a virtual "poor man's cron" or a single Django management command to run the jobs.

-## Megaphone

-Automatically post to Twitter, Facebook, LinkedIn and Buffer (with the option of creating your own providers) whenever certain custom-defined actions happen, like publishing a blog post or uploading a video.
-Register a model with ``bambu.megaphone`` and the app will automatically post your content to that serveice.
-You can connect your profiles up using the admin area, or let non-staff users set it up for themselves via their profile.

 ## SaaS and Payments

 Use this burgeoning toolset to build a SaaS (Software as a Service) package, which can take recurring payments (currently from PayPal).